Codewtithdips/Customer-Churn-Prediction/README.md

 ## ✨ Future Improvements
 - Experiment with deep learning models
 - Feature selection for better interpretability
-- Deploy the model as a web service (Flask/Django API)

 ## 📜 License
 This project is licensed under the MIT License.